Experience the Vikings in L'Anse aux Meadows

 A livelier visit to the Norstead Living History Museum is across the street.
 There, "Vikings" convey impressions of life in this village.
 This museum is open from mid-June to mid-September.

 - Camping in L'Anse aux Meadows goes here:

 - Viking RV Park, Quirpon Main St, Saint Lunaire-Griquet, NL A0K 2X0, Canada

 - Do you want to rent a motorhome?
 Then you will find information here as well as booking options.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

 Do you already know:

-Source for L'Anse aux Meadows: own research on site with the kind support of Tourism Newfoundland and the Canadian Tourism Commission
+Source for L'Anse aux Meadows: On-site research supported by Tourism Newfoundland and the Canadian Tourism Commission

 Text: © Copyright Monika Fuchs, TravelWorldOnline

 Photos: © Copyright Monika Fuchs, TravelWorldOnline